-This bill amends South Dakota law regarding the renewal of driver licenses, specifically waiving the standard renewal period for certain individuals.
+This bill amends South Dakota law regarding the renewal of driver licenses, specifically waiving the renewal period for certain individuals.
 The existing law stipulates that an operator's license or permit expires on the licensee's birthday in the fifth year following issuance, and it can be renewed up to 180 days before expiration.
-However, the bill introduces a new provision that allows active-duty military members, employees of the U.S. Department of State serving abroad, and their spouses or dependents to renew their licenses at any time, regardless of the expiration date, thus eliminating the 180-day renewal requirement for these groups.
+However, the bill introduces a new section that allows for the renewal of a valid operator's license, motorcycle operator's license, restricted minor's permit, motorcycle restricted minor's permit, instruction permit, or motorcycle instruction permit at any time, regardless of the expiration date, for specific groups.
+These groups include active-duty members of the armed forces, employees of the United States Department of State serving abroad, and their spouses or dependents.

 Enrolled, 02/21/2025: 32-12-42